gilberto-domingos/java-lab/junit5-mockito/README.md

-# Java - JUnit5 and Mockito on SpringBoot
+#  JUnit5 and Mockito on SpringBoot

 Doing unit tests within a basic SpringBoot architecture by exercising JUnit5 and Mockito